 As a professional working in child protection, you’ll be familiar with ‘impossible’ situations – those scenarios in which your hands are tied but the need for action remains pressing.
 As child protection lawyers we also know them well.
-And we’ll use our wealth of experience, legal expertise and deep understanding of the child protection landscape to give you options and help you evaluate the route to the best possible outcome.
+Led by our joint Heads of Group Helen Osborn and Donna Frost, we’ll use our wealth of experience, legal expertise and deep understanding of the child protection landscape to give you options and help you evaluate the route to the best possible outcome.

 - Family Court matters: from contested hearings to multi-day final hearings and appeals